bekk/bekk-christmas/post/react/getting-started-with-tracking-and-measuring-in-your-react-project.md

 ![A funnel in Application Insights](/assets/image.png "A funnel in Application Insights")

-Primitive, but gets the point across.
+As with all examples it might be a bit primitive, but it gets the point across.
 Here we've create a funnel using two events - it lets us track events in sequence, measuring the changes between each step.
 For instance, in a multi-step onboarding process, this proves very useful for investigating where most users fall off.

 Getting back to our event tracking, we also have these tracking methods: